imanjosh/E-Healthcare-Management-System/README.md

 When I thought of this project, I knew I had to do this.
 It is very applicable to the real world and is also very helpful in digitalizing important medical information and eliminating the risk of errors and losing information.
 This project is also very much aligned with my major *(Computer Science and Biology)*.
-I am glad I have to opportunity to apply computer science in the field of biology.
+I am glad I have this amazing opportunity to apply computer science in the field of biology.

 ## User Stories: